ChoonXiangg/SOC-Project/index.md

 Then, I drew its skull by filling a white circle in the middle.
 First, I declared its radius.
 I figured 120 will be a good radius since then its diameter will be 240 which is half the screen height.
 Next, I used a conditional statement to declare the area of it.
 In fact, how you draw in Verilog is first, you declare the area you want to fill using a conditional statement.
 Then, you fill it using binarised RGB (Red, Green, and Blue) values of the colour.

 Next, I drew its hat.
 I started by filling the top half of the circle dark yellow.
 After that, I drew the red bottom part of the hat by filling the middle to lower part of the hat red.
 Finally, I drew the brim of the hat by filling a dark yellow rectangle at the bottom part of the hat.

+After that, I drew its eyes and its nose.
+It's just three black circles and since I knew how to draw a circle, it was quite simple.

 if ((row - eyeYCenter) * (row - eyeYCenter) + (col - leftEyeXCenter) * (col - leftEyeXCenter) < eyeRadius * eyeRadius || (row - eyeYCenter) * (row - eyeYCenter) + (col - rightEyeXCenter) * (col - rightEyeXCenter) < eyeRadius * eyeRadius) begin